 We will need to send some questionnaires for you and the school to complete.

 A structured observation using the Autism Diagnostic Observation Schedule -2 (ADOS-2) is conducted with a different member of the team to offer further objective direct assessment.

 The multi-disciplinary team then reviews the information, decides on the diagnosis and produces a report.

 It is important that the outcome of the assessment and report are shared with you and any significant others you wish to attend in an outcome feedback session.

-If the assessment outcome was a diagnosis of autism, we also offer additional further post-assessment sessions to offer support, guidance and advice to address any on-going needs you may have.
+If the assessment outcome was a diagnosis of autism, or if a need was identified at initial assessment stage, we also offer additional further post-assessment or therapy sessions to offer support, guidance and advice to address any on-going needs you may have.